6 Impervious cover

 The resulting raster layers are shown in Figure 6.2.

 Figure 6.2: Raster data for impervious coverage in A. 2005, B. 2014, C. 2018 and D. 2022.
 Colors represent the area of impervious surfaces (in m2) in each 25 m2 gridcell.
-For 2005 and 2014, the are covered by available data is indicated by dashed lines.
+For 2005 and 2014, the area covered by available data is indicated by dotted lines.

 Comparing growth in total impervious area in the portion of the region (Figure 6.3 B) covered by all four datasets with Melbourne’s population growth (Figure 6.3 A) confirms that growth in impervious surfaces matched population growth well from 2014 to 2022.
 (Population growth over the 8 years was 19.2%, compared to 22.7% growth in impervious cover).